 - The time period over which you’ll pay your offer.

 Generally, the IRS values your property at quick sale value, minus any debt you have on the property.
-The quick sale value is usually about 80% of a property’s value.
-The IRS also provides allowable expenses in multiple categories based on national and local standards.
-Your Offer in Compromise eligibility partially depends on your excess monthly income after these expenses:
+The quick sale value is usually about 80% of a property’s fair market value.
+The IRS also provides allowable expenses in multiple categories based on national and local standards, which are updated annually.

 - Food, Clothing, and Other Items